obogz/ReaScripts/README.md

 - cleanup, cleanup some more, optimise, organise and add integration with ReaPack

 Long term:
-- create an jsfx extension that improves this
+- create an jsfx extension that improves on this